 The Red Stockings eventually met defeat in a close and controversial game against the Brooklyn Atlantics on June 14, 1870.
 From there, the club unraveled after losses to other clubs and the desertion of the Cincinnati fan base.
 The once-adoring press turned sharply on the club, which by the end of the year officially splintered in an ugly public drama.

 Wright took the team name and several of its players to Boston in the new National Association (NA), the first professional baseball league.
 By the end of its run in 1875, it came to be known as "Harry Wright's League" due to his club's domination of the circuit.
-After a disappointing 1871 season, the club rebounded to capture four consecutive titles, a feat unequaled in the sport for several decades.
+After a disappointing 1871 season, finishing second to Philadelphia in the new league, the club rebounded to capture four consecutive titles, a feat unequaled in the sport for several decades.

-The most notable occurrence of Wright's tenure in the league was his 1874 brainchild to tour the British Isles.
+The team played some in Canada but the most notable occurrence of Wright's tenure in the league was his 1874 brainchild to tour the British Isles.
 It was an ill-conceived venture from the start, seemingly more of a personal dream than a wise professional plan, and it resulted in financial disaster.
 If the ever-frugal and business-minded Wright was willing to accept that, he at least desired to see the game that he championed catch fire in the land of his birth and ancestry (and a noble ancestry it was, at that, consisting of an Earl and a Grand Master in the Knights Templar).
 Due to an incompetent agent in England and the refusal of the English to replace their beloved game of cricket with this American stepchild called baseball, that hope failed as well.
 Upon his return, Wright was despondent; "We had an early frost," he wrote a friend.
-"I feel frosty" [Harry Wright Correspondence, September 15, 1874, to William Cammeyer].
+"I feel frosty."
+7

 The financial impact on the league was devastating, as it deprived the NA of both the Red Stockings and the Philadelphia Athletics, the two best clubs in the league.
 In 1876, the league was overthrown by the National League that exists to this day.
 Wright played a key role in this founding because he realized the hopelessness of the NA and the necessity of establishing a league that consisted of strong western clubs and not just Eastern dominance.